jkimlab/PLR-GEN/README.md

         -l|-min_length
-                minimum length cutoff of generated pseudo-long reads (PLRs) generated PLRs less than this cutoff value will be discarded
+                minimum length cutoff of generated pseudo-long reads (PLRs) generated PLRs less than the cutoff value will be discarded
                 default: 100

         -c|-min_count
-                cutoff of mapping depth for generating normal nodes and bubbles after piling-up of read mapping, alignment column less than this cutoff value will be discarded
+                cutoff of mapping depth for generating normal nodes and bubbles after piling-up of read mapping, alignment column less than the cutoff value will be discarded
                 default: 1

         -d|-min_depth
-                cutoff of mapping depth of bubbles for filtering bubble nodes
-                1) a distribution of mapping depths is obtained from all bubble nodes
-                2)

-         ==Running and filtering options

-        -d|-min_depth	<integer>       cutoff of mapping depth of bubbles (default: 1, 0-100)
-        		0: all bubble are used.
-        		1: bubbles with less than lowest 1% mapping depth from distribution of mapping depth of bubbles are converted to normal node.
+                cutoff of mapping depth of bubbles for filtering bubble nodes a bubble with less than the cutoff % of mapping depth will be converted to a normal node
-        		100: all bubbles are converted to normal nodes

-        ==Other options
+        [ Other options ]
+        -t|-temp
-        -t|-temp	If you use -t option, all intermediate files are left.
-        	        Please use this option carefully, because it could to be needed very large space.
+                all intermediate output and intermediate log files are left It could be needed very large space

-        -h|help	Print help page.
+* Input and output file format

+        * a list of reference sequence file ]

+        - absolute or relative paths of reference sequence files
+        - example
+                [local_data_path]/ref_1.fa
+                [local_data_path]/ref_2.fa
+                ...

+        * pseudo-long_read.fa
+                generated PLR sequence fasta file (final output)

+        * log.PSEUDO-LONG_READ_GEN.txt
+                recorded log messages and used parameter